UMAprotocol/UMIPs/UMIPs/umip-157.md

 # Across V2 Architecture

-The basic architecture of Across V2 is a single LP ("Liquidity Provider") pool sitting on Ethereum mainnet connected to many "spoke pools" deployed on various chains to facilitate user "deposits".
-A deposit is a cross-chain transfer request from an "origin" chain to a different "destination" chain, which is fulfilled when a "relayer" sends the depositor their desired transfer amount (less fees) on their desired destination chain.

-Relayers lend capital to the Across V2 system by fulfilling users' deposits via the spokes and are eventually repaid by the LP pool.
-"Bundles" containing many of these repayments are validated together by the [Optimistic Oracle ("OO")](https://docs.umaproject.org/protocol-overview/how-does-umas-oracle-work).
-In addition to validating individual repayment instructions, the OO also validates rebalance instructions that tell the LP pool how to transfer funds to and from the spoke pools in order to execute the repayments and pull deposited funds from the spoke to the LP pool.

-If there is no relayer who can provide all the capital for a given deposit request, a "slow relay" (or "slow fill") is performed where the funds are sent from the
-LP pool to the destination spoke to fulfill the deposit.
-These slow fill requests are also included in the aforementioned bundles.

-Bundles are implemented on-chain as [Merkle Roots](https://www.youtube.com/watch?v=JXn4GqyS7Gg) which uniquely identify the set of all repayments and rebalance instructions over a specific block range.
-Therefore, Across V2 moves capital to repay relayers and fulfil bridge requests through periodic bundles, all validated by the OO.

-This UMIP explains exactly how to construct and verify a bundle.
+Across provides utility to users who want send or "bridge" tokens across chains.
+The way Across achieves this is by offering a market for lenders who credit users their desired tokens on their desired destination chain in exchange for receiving interest payments.

+Imagine a user wants to bridge a stablecoin from an L2 to Ethereum.
+In Across, that user would "deposit" the stablecoin on an L2 contract and offer a fee in exchange for receiving the Ethereum equivalent of that stablecoin on Ethereum.
+"Relayers", also known as lenders, will compete to credit the user the equivalent stablecoin on Ethereum.

+The lender will later receive a refund plus fee once the system has validated that their loan was transmitted correctly.
+A loan can be fulfilled improperly for many reasons, including setting the wrong fee, destination token, etc. The system validates batches of these loans at once via an optimistic challenge mechanism secured by the [UMA Oracle](https://docs.umaproject.org/protocol-overview/how-does-umas-oracle-work).

+The fundamental architecture of this system is a "Hub and Spoke" model, where users and lenders who participate in the bridging of tokens interact with Spokes on the origin and destination networks, while the Hub pools capital on Ethereum and uses it to collateralize refunds to lenders.
+Liquidity Providers are therefore passive capital providers who interact with the Hub on Ethereum and earn fees for backstopping the system.

+This UMIP will explain how to properly validate batches of these refunds, including all of the detail needed to verify that the fees are set and charged correctly.
+These batches of refunds are summarized on-chain within [Merkle Roots](https://www.youtube.com/watch?v=JXn4GqyS7Gg).
+In addition to a merkle root containing all of the refunds to be sent to lenders, an additional merkle root can be included that instructs the Hub and Spoke as to how to "rebalance" capital amongst themselves.
+Respectively, these two merkle roots are intuitively named the "Relayer Refund root" and the "Pool Rebalance root".

 ![](./images/across-architecture.png?raw=true "Across V2 Architecture")

 # Motivation

-The ACROSS-V2 price identifier is intended to be used by the Across v2 contracts to verify whether a bundle of bridge-related transactions submitted to mainnet is valid.
+The ACROSS-V2 price identifier is intended to be used by off-chain agents to verify whether a bundle of bridge-related transactions submitted to mainnet is valid.

 # Data Specifications and Implementation

-Note 1: the following details will often refer to the [Across V2](https://github.com/across-protocol/contracts-v2) repo at commit hash: a8ab11fef3d15604c46bba6439291432db17e745.
+Note 1: the following details will often refer to the [Across V2](https://github.com/across-protocol/contracts-v2) repo at commit hash: 4f83f549e37582f268a5811c9ac33ca11a42b0d7.
 This allows the UMIP to have a constant reference rather than depending on a changing repository.

 Note 2: when referencing "later" or "earlier" events, the primary sort should be on the block number, the secondary